-The Management program consists of two Associate in Applied Science Degrees and two Certificates.
-The Management program degrees and certificates prepare students for professional careers in management and business by offering of a range of skills addressing employer needs.
-The program also includes a degree option with an emphasis on small business ownership and entrepreneurship with courses tied to local businesses and organizations that allow for synergies in the community toward the goal of economic development.
-A comprehensive and up-to-date curriculum gives students the practical, theoretical and technical knowledge needed to be successful in the management profession, small business ownership and entrepreneurial ventures.
+The Management program consists of one Associate in Applied Science Degree and two Certificates.
+The Management program degree and certificates prepare students for professional careers in management and business by offering of a range of skills addressing employer needs.
+A comprehensive and up-to-date curriculum gives students the practical, theoretical, and technical knowledge needed to be successful in the management profession.
 A cooperative education course allows students to receive semester-hour credit for their current work experiences.